 - Histocompatability (HLA) and Immunogenetics Laboratory

-Biochemical Genetics and Special Chemistry Lab is under the direction of Xiaowei Fu, MD, PhD.
-The laboratory employs highly specialized chemistry testing technologies for the precise measurement of specific analytes.
+The Biochemical Genetics and Special Chemistry Laboratory employs highly specialized chemistry testing technologies for the precise measurement of specific analytes.
 These technologies include ultra-high performance liquid chromatography (Ultra HPLC), specialized electrophoresis, fluorimetry, thin layer chromatography and tandem mass spectrometry (LC/MS/MS).
 The Biochemical Genetics component of the laboratory offers highly specialized diagnostic testing services for patients suspected of congenital metabolic diseases - often referred to as Inborn Errors of Metabolism (IEM).
 The services include the performance of confirmatory testing for newborn infants that have tested positive in the State of California’s newborn IEM screening program.
 In addition to biochemical genetics-based procedures for metabolic disease, the Special Chemistry component of the laboratory also supports several clinical programs, for example daily immunosuppressive drug measurements for the bone marrow and solid organ transplant programs.
 Other tests serve as screens for specific disorders, such as vitamin deficiency, (Vit A, E and D).
 Very specific highly specialized tests include plasma and CSF amino acids analyses, plasma carnitine levels, plasma methylmalonic acid, homocysteine, mucopolysaccharidosis screening, urinary catecholamine, urinary pterine profile, urinary orotic acid, Galactose-1-phosphate uridyltransferase activity and electrophoresis to diagnose different variants of Galactosemia, etc. More recently the laboratory has worked with the Infection Diseases clinicians to develop improved methods for measuring antifungal drug levels such as voricanozole.
-Dr. Fu’s laboratory provides research services including data for pharmacokinetic studies and the development of new procedures for the measurement of novel analytes such as urinary 2-Isoprostane (a new oxidative stress biomarker) and plasma bile acids profiling 20 species of primary and secondary bile acids.
+The laboratory provides research services including data for pharmacokinetic studies and the development of new procedures for the measurement of novel analytes such as urinary 2-Isoprostane (a new oxidative stress biomarker) and plasma bile acids profiling 20 species of primary and secondary bile acids.

-The Bone Marrow Laboratory is a full service laboratory under the direction of Hematopathologist, Matthew Oberley, MD, PhD.
-This laboratory serves as the first line of service in the diagnosis and monitoring of treatment for benign hematopoietic diseases such as aplastic anemia/bone marrow failure, metabolic disease and the malignant hematopoietic diseases such as leukemia and lymphoma, as well as varieties of metastatic tumors including rhabdomyosarcoma and neuroblastoma.
+The Bone Marrow Laboratory serves as the first line of service in treating benign hematopoietic diseases such as aplastic anemia/bone marrow failure, metabolic disease and the malignant hematopoietic diseases such as leukemia and lymphoma, as well as varieties of metastatic tumors including rhabdomyosarcoma and neuroblastoma.

-With the provision of morphological assessment and special stains, the laboratory provides valuable information essential for the diagnosis of a variety of pediatric disorders, including acute leukemia, bone marrow failure syndromes, aplastic anemias and the presence of solid tumor metastases in the bone marrow.
-Dr. Oberley combines the morphologic and cytochemistry results from the bone marrow lab with results generated in other CHLA laboratories (Clinical Immunology, Microbiology, Cytogenetics, Center for Personalized Medicine, Anatomic Pathology) to generate a bone marrow report that includes a consolidated and integrated diagnosis.
+By providing morphological assessment and special stains, the laboratory generates information that is essential for diagnosing a variety of pediatric disorders, including acute leukemia, bone marrow failure syndromes, aplastic anemias and the presence of solid tumor metastases in the bone marrow.
+Results from the Bone Marrow Lab are combined with results from other CHLA laboratories (clinical immunology, microbiology, cytogenetics, Center for Personalized Medicine, anatomic pathology) to produce a comprehensive report that includes a consolidated and integrated diagnosis.

-The CHLA Bone Marrow Laboratory is the pediatric site for the LAC+USC ACGME-accredited Hematopathology Fellowship program.
-Each fellow completes a four-month pediatric rotation providing Hematopathology Fellows exposure to a breadth of pediatric hematopathology largely not available to other Fellowship programs.
-Applications to this program should be directed to the LAC+USC fellowship coordinator through the USC-Keck School of Medicine Department of Pathology.
+The Bone Marrow Lab is also the pediatric site for the LAC+USC ACGME-accredited Hematopathology Fellowship program.
+Each fellow completes a four-month pediatric rotation providing fellows exposure to a breadth of pediatric hematopathology largely not available through other fellowship programs.
+Applications to this program should be directed to the LAC+USC fellowship coordinator through the Keck School of Medicine of USC’s Department of Pathology.

 The Clinical Chemistry Laboratory is a state of the art full service laboratory that offers a comprehensive test menu for diagnosis, prognosis and disease monitoring.
 As the highest volume service of all of the laboratories, Clinical Chemistry’s operations are anchored around highly automated, fully IT-integrated, state of the art technologies allowing for the highest quality testing and rapid turn-around times.
 The services offered include general chemistries (e.g. Chem 8), thyroid panels, urine drug screening, therapeutic drug monitoring, HIV screening, hepatitis panel, blood lead, catecholamines, osmolality, sweat chloride testing (for cystic fibrosis), and other more highly specialized testing of esoteric analytes.
 The Clinical Chemistry Laboratory consistently exceeds the expectations of its clinicians, patients and their families with real time monitoring of urgent testing.